yncyrydybyl/poll-reader/README.md

 ```

 Get an access token to an account that can see the poll and export it in your shell.
-Also export your homeserver's client-server-API address, which you can find at `https://<your-server-name>/.well-known/matrix/client`.
+Also export that account's homeserver's client-server-API address, which you can find at `https://<your-server-name>/.well-known/matrix/client`.

 ```shell
 export MATRIX_TOKEN="syn_abcde12345"
 export HOMESERVER="https://matrix-client.matrix.org"
 ```

-From your client's UI, get the [matrix.to](https://matrix.to) link to the event by selecting *share* and make sure the *link to selected message* box is ticked.
+From [your client](https://app.element.io)'s UI, get the [matrix.to](https://matrix.to) link to the event by selecting *share* and make sure the *link to selected message* box is ticked.

 Then call the bot with a command like such as the following, passing the link as the first argument.
 If your terminal or shell escapes pasted strings such as my does, it still works regardless.